mch/schedule-challenge/README.md

   - Overlapping sessions are allowed
   - If the session is already on the personal schedule, the button instead removes the session from the user's personal schedule
 - View personal schedule, including overlapping sessions
+- Responsive: all functionality above works on both desktop and mobile browsers

 ## Constraints